 10. There is no such thing as a perfect life.

-The overall goal in many people’s lives seems to find the perfect partner, reach the perfect weight, have the perfect job, or wear the perfect wardrobe.
+The overall goal in many people’s lives seems to be to find the perfect partner, reach the perfect weight, have the perfect job, or wear the perfect wardrobe.
 The problem is, none of these things exist.
 Everything has its flaws, and most of those flaws are what makes your life exciting, challenging, and, in fact, pretty perfect if you look at it the right way.
 Your boyfriend is going to make mistakes, your job will have its down days, and you will have moments where you want nothing more than a full-fledged makeover.
 Take these moments as positive opportunities to make exciting changes instead of dwelling on the negative aspects.
 And, enjoy the next chapter that awaits you after these changes do happen.

 I hope these lessons helped you all to learn something about yourself today.
 And remember that a classroom education is of course invaluable as well.
 You need lessons inside and outside the classroom to truly understand how you want to live your life.